Skip to main content

 Encryption

 All traffic is TLS 1.2 or higher in transit, terminated at Cloudflare.
-Application data at rest in AWS RDS is encrypted with AWS-managed KMS keys.
+Application data at rest — including the MySQL data volume — sits on AWS EBS volumes encrypted with AWS KMS keys, and database backups are encrypted at rest in Amazon S3.
 OAuth tokens are encrypted at rest at the application layer with AES-256-GCM with a versioned key format.

 Access